joakim-brannstrom/dextool_mutate_demo/COMPILING.md

 compile on Windows or Mac.

-If you have any questions, problems or suggestions (particularly related to installing on a more unusual device like a plug-computer) then please get in touch using the details in readme.txt.
+If you have any questions, problems or suggestions (particularly related to installing on a more unusual device) then please get in touch using the details in README.md.